Dobermann (Doberman pinscher)

 - von Willebrand’s disease type 1 (vWD)

-- Dilated Cardiomyopathy (DCM) (test now available in the USA)
+- Dilated Cardiomyopathy (DCM) (highly prevalent)

 - Degenerative Myelopathy (DM)